isabelc/wp-family-tree/readme.txt

 4. Family tree with other styling options and showing spouses

 == Changelog ==

+= 1.0.6-mod-10 2015-04-13 =
+* New - Family tree diagrams can now be dragged on touch/mobile devices.
+* New - Mobile repsonsive styles for family bio data on family member pages and family directory list.
+* Tweak - Use wp_enqueue_scripts to load scripts and styles.

 = 1.0.6-mod-9 =
 * Tweak - Rework the family_tree_update_post function to not accidentally delete meta on update.